 - 4. Turn the mouse right-side up, and the retainer and ball will drop out. - 5.
 Wash the ball in warm, soapy water, and dry it well. - 6.
 Using a damp cloth, wipe the outside of the mouse and the retainer.
 Be sure to wipe the rollers inside the mouse. - 7.
 Insert the ball and retainer.
 Lock the retainer by moving it in the opposite direction of the arrow. - 8.
 Reconnect the mouse cable to the computer.
 Replacing the Battery

 Your computer has a special type of memory that maintains the date, time, and the settings for built-in features, such as serial- and parallel-port assignments (configuration).
 A battery keeps this information active when you turn off the computer.

 The battery requires no charging or maintenance throughout its life; however, no battery lasts forever.
 If the battery fails, the date, time, and configuration information (including passwords) are lost.
 An error message is displayed when you turn on the computer.

-Refer to "Lithium Battery Notice" on page ix of this publication and Installing Options in Your IntelliStation Z Pro for information about replacing the battery.
+Refer to "Lithium Battery Notice" on page vii of this publication and Installing Options in Your Personal Computer for information about replacing the battery.

-If you replace the original lithium battery with a heavy-metal battery or a battery with heavy-metal components, be aware of the following environmental consideration: batteries and accumulators that contain heavy metals must not be disposed of with normal domestic waste.
-They will be taken back free of charge by the manufacturer, distributor, or representative to be recycled or disposed of in a proper manner.
-For further information on battery disposal, call IBM at 1-800-IBM-4333 (1-800-426-4333) in the U.S. For information outside of the U.S., contact your IBM reseller or marketing representative.
+If you replace the original lithium battery with a heavy-metal battery or a battery with heavy-metal components, be aware of the following environmental consideration.
+Batteries and accumulators that contain heavy metals must not be disposed of with normal domestic waste.
+They will be taken back free of charge by the manufacturer, distributor, or representative, to be recycled or disposed of in a proper manner.